Make Sure Your Estate Plan Reduces Family Stress

 Things are a little more complex for fractured families.
 That is when the children and parents are estranged.
 Even when the estrangements are long-standing, sometimes there’s an expectation that a child will inherit from the parents.

 In some cases, younger adults should know a little about money management.
-If they have trouble with money, ask your estate planning attorney about trust options.
+If they have trouble with money, ask your New Jersey estate planning lawyer about trust options.
 If a child isn’t very diplomatic or sensible, he or she may not be the best person to name as trustee.
 It’s common for a parent to pick family members, but they rarely have a sound rationale for doing so.
 An independent trustee such as a bank, an attorney, or an accountant acting as a fiduciary can be a good solution.
 This is an independent third party that can lessen family fighting.

 It’s also wise to talk about family conflict early in the planning process and be certain your heirs have some idea about what they’re likely to receive.
 You don’t have to tell your beneficiaries all the specifics, but you can keep them updated on the general structure of your estate plan, while you’re alive.
 That way your estate will convey a sense of love, value and respect, as well as wealth.